-Facebook - this enables us to measure the performance of our ads - we do not use it to identify personal information about you.
+Facebook - this enables us to serve and measure the performance of our ads - we do not use it to identify personal information about you.

 Seal.goddady.com - this is a SSL cookie that allows us to securely encrypt and transfer your sensitive data between servers e.g. you card details.
 Please note, we do not have access to this data, nor do we store it.

 WebInterpret - allows us to sell internationally with localization services.